 Step 1

-Combine stock, chicken, garlic and sachet; bring to a simmer.
-Simmer the chicken in the stock and seasonings until tender - about an hour.
-Remove the chicken and cool, cut the meat into strips, reserve.
+Combine chicken stock, chicken parts, mirepoix and sachet in a pot, bring to a simmer.
+Simmer the chicken in the stock and seasonings until tender - about 2 1/2 hours.

 Step 2